-The department has 40 researchers, six of these being professors, some being associate professors and senior lecturers, and the others being Ph.D. students, and laboratory and development engineers.
+The department has about 40 members: six professors, three associate professors and senior lecturers, and several Ph.D. students, laboratory and development engineers.
+A management team has

-The researchers at the department are course responsible and examiners for a great number of courses within materials and manufacturing, which are given at undergraduate and master’s level as well as in doctoral programmes.
+The department is responsible for several courses within materials and manufacturing, which are given at undergraduate and master’s level as well as in doctoral programmes.

-The research within our department is multidisciplinary and may study everything from product development to materials development.
+The research within our department is multidisciplinary and may study anything from product development to materials development.
 Special focus is put on component characteristics and their relation to the manufacturing process.

-The research has support in disciplines as flow dynamics, engineering mechanics, mechanics of materials, materials science and engineering, materials physics and chemistry, as well as simulation and optimisation.
+The research has support in disciplines as flow dynamics, engineering mechanics, mechanics of materials, materials science and engineering, materials physics and chemistry, as well as simulation and optimization.

 Parts of our research concern the product development chain.
 This research mainly studies the interface between design and manufacturing/use, and focuses especially on component characteristics.